-Michael Stipe Opens Up About R.E.M. and President Trump: ‘It’s a Very Fucked Up Time to Be’
+Michael Stipe Opens Up About R.E.M. and President Trump: ‘It’s a Very F*cked Up Time to Be’

 Self-deprecating reflections notwithstanding, Stipe doesn’t back away from celebrating R.E.M.’s legacy as pioneers, both for their work on record and visually.

 “We introduced filmmaking to MTV,” he says directly.
 “Madonna did an amazing thing.
 Michael Jackson did an amazing thing.
 It took too long, with MTV, for him.
 But I didn’t like giving people imagery like that.
 I thought it was silly.
 I’ve always been really serious about whatever it is that I do.
 And then I have a sense of humor about it and I’m pretty self-deprecating or whatever.
 I have a really good balance of ego and insecurity to be who I am or who I was, but having that power to release anything and know that it would get played—it felt really good.
 Pop music always felt really bad, like awful to me—the mainstream stuff.
-Every now and then something great would come through, Jeff Lynne, or even ‘My Sharona,’ The Cars’ ‘Drive.’
+Every now and then something great would come through, Jeff Lynne, or even ‘My Sharona,’ The Cars,’ ‘Drive.’
 But hearing that on pop radio or in the mall, was for me, phenomenal.
 I was never gonna hear ‘Birdland’ or ‘Marquee Moon’ in the mall—but I wanted to.
 So when we found ourselves in this position of power, we exploited it.”

 But what helped “Shiny Happy People”-era R.E.M. sustain credibility were the props the band consistently got from the new grunge stars taking over the charts.
 These bands that a decade earlier would’ve been indie misfits not unlike R.E.M. were constantly referencing the band as a touchstone.